Overload (convention)

 Overload, also known as Overload NZ (formerly Doujin Overload), is an annual two-day anime convention focusing on doujin, Japanese pop culture, exhibitors and artists held in Auckland, New Zealand.
 It is the first of its kind to run in New Zealand, and is considered the country's biggest anime and manga-focused convention.
-Overload is regularly hosted at The Cloud, and acquired additional use of Shed 10 on Queens Wharf starting in 2024.

-The next Overload event is scheduled to take place in 2026 at the New Zealand International Convention Centre (NZICC) from September 26–27.
+Overload was regularly hosted at The Cloud, and acquired additional use of Shed 10 on Queens Wharf starting in 2024.
+The 2026 Overload event moved to the New Zealand International Convention Centre (NZICC).

 Origins

 Overload (the Doujin Overload) was founded in 2006 by Seong Oh, who opened the Graphic Novel Cafe store in 2002, an Auckland outlet specializing in English-language manga and anime merchandise.
 The event was set up based on conversations in the Auckland doujin community about helping local artists showcase and sell their work, specifically inspired by the Comiket in Japan.

-The first Overload convention took place on July 9 2006 at the Mercure Hotel on Queen Street, with 30 artists and 150 attendees.
+The first Overload convention took place on 9 July 2006 at the Mercure Hotel on Queen Street, with 30 artists and 150 attendees.

 Programming

 Overload previously ran as a single-day event every year apart from 2011 when it took place over two days.
 In 2023, the convention became an annual two-day event.
 Aside from the sale of artists' work, it includes comic and art competitions (since 2012), an art exhibition (since 2012) also featuring pieces from users of the Japanese art sharing website Pixiv, and a cosplay competition (since 2010).

 Overload has added events to its schedule such as live performances and Q&A panels on its main stage.
-There is an itasha display of cars decorated with anime-themed artwork, and a cosplay café with reservation and take-out options.
+There is an itasha display of cars decorated with anime-themed artwork, a collaborative wall where attendees can draw their own interpretations of the Vocaloid character Hatsune Miku, a mobile library with manga provided by Auckland Libraries, and a cosplay café offering both reservation and take-out options.